 - Valid identification for the person needing the number

-To receive an ITIN, a person’s ID must prove both identity and “foreign status” — that is, it must prove that the person is not a U.S. citizen.
-A valid passport or a certified copy of a passport proves both.
+To receive an ITIN, a person’s ID must prove both identity and “foreign status”—that is, it must prove that the person is not a U.S. citizen.
+A valid passport or a certified copy of a passport typically proves both.
 If the person does not have a passport, then that person must supply at least two of the following documents.
 Some of them provide proof only of identity; others prove both foreign status and identity:

 - Photo ID card from U.S. Citizenship and Immigration Services (foreign status and identity)